Osteoporosis: Awareness and Prevention

 On further investigation, he was diagnosed with secondary osteoporosis due to underlying Coeliac disease, resulting in malabsorption of important vitamins and minerals, including calcium needed for strong bones.
 This was a surprise to us all and clearly a situation that may have been avoided by earlier screening.

-In support of the National Osteoporosis Society, The Odiham Clinic is offering a free osteoporosis screening in May/June 2016, with one of our Osteopathic team.
+In support of the National Osteoporosis Society, The Odiham Clinic offers osteoporosis screening, with one of our Osteopathic team.
 We can screen anyone aged between 40 and 90 by using a questionnaire, developed by the World Health Organisation.

 So make a positive move today, book an osteoporosis screening and find out whether you are at risk and what you can do to help yourself.